Add farmhouse style and a built-in look by adding moulding to the Ikea Billy Bookcase system.

 Pneumatic Nail Gun

-Step 1: Measure carefully to determine how much lumber will be required for the specifics of your project.
+Step 1: Measure carefully to determine how much lumber will be required for the moulding.

 You will need the same amount of 1x2s as 1x3s.
 If you want the molding to be wider, you may want to choose 1x4s instead of 1x3s.

-Step 2: Cut the side pieces of the trim with a chop saw.
+Step 2: Cut the side pieces of the moulding with a chop saw.